 What’s Good and What’s Bad About Frenchies?

-It is the most important part of this guide as you’ll be able to make a conclusion about this dog’s compatibility with your lifestyle.
+It is the most important part of this guide as you’ll be able to conclude this dog’s compatibility with your lifestyle.
 It is very important to get a dog that you can easily maintain or you may end up leaving your dog in a shelter.

 Being bred specifically for companionship, it is an excellent companion dog.
 If you’re looking for a dog that’s always beside you, whether it’s on a couch or walking on the track, Frenchie is the dog you should choose.